alttch/secureshare/README.md

 ## Usage without a client on 3rd party servers:

 ```
-# generate one-time token (in a trusted system)
+# generate one-time token (on a trusted system)
 sshare c:token
 ```

 ```
-# upload desired file with generated token (in an untrusted system)
+# upload desired file with generated token (on an untrusted system)
 curl -v -F 'oneshot=1' -F 'file=@path/to/file' -Hx-auth-key:GENERATED_TOKEN https://YOUR_DOMAIN/u
 ```